By Byron Dobson.

 Hollinger appealed to city commissioners to conduct a study of the golf course to determine whether a burial ground was there.

 If graves were discovered, he asked that the country club and city come up with a recognition in the form of a marker.

-Once all testing and analysis has been completed, a report on the findings will be issued to both the City of Tallahassee and the country club, the news release said.
+Once all testing and analysis have been completed, a report on the findings will be issued to both the City of Tallahassee and the country club, the news release said.